rahulpnath/hugoBlog/content/drafts/connect_net_core_to_azure_key_vault_in_ten_minutes.markdown

 }
 ```

 You can easily connect your existing or new applications to start using Key Vault as a configuration source.
-With the Key Vault Configuraion provider the changes to the application code is very minimal.
-Do you store your applications connection strings in the Key Vault?
+With the Key Vault Configuration provider, the changes to the application code are very minimal.
+Do you store your application connection strings in the Key Vault?
 Move them right now - it's just going to take you ten minutes!